Vote on November 24, 2024 The most important facts about the two tenancy law proposals

 • The most important points in brief.

 Two bills on tenancy law will be put to the ballot box on November 24.
 Both are being fought with a referendum.
-The changes to the Code of Obligations concern subletting apartments and terminations for personal use.
+The amendments to the Code of Obligations concern subletting apartments and terminations for personal use.
 Here is the most important information on the two bills:

 The initial situation